Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-facilities.md

   When the number of visitors cross the 70 percent of the capacity of hospital

-  Then an alert trigger is sent to the facilities manager.
+  Then we send an alert trigger to the facilities manager.